Vee99BR/accord-eden/README.md

 # Accord: Eden

-This repository contains automation scripts that serve two main purposes:
+This repository contains automation scripts that serve one main purpose:

 1. **[A]ccord Branch Central Management**
    Allows managing branches in the mirror repository (`eden-mirror`) manually or automatically.